usman4373/GROMACS-Complex-MD/README.md

 ### Download CHARMM36 Force field (Optional)
 - Download CHARMM36 force field from [MacKerell lab website](https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs) (Extract the tarball in the working directrory)
-- Also download `cgenff_charmm2gmx_py3_nx2.py` conversion script from the same website
 - Now, generate the topology of the protein:

 ```bash